Racial views of Donald Trump: Independence Day speech

-In a July 2020 Independence Day speech at Mount Rushmore, Trump attacked the "left-wing cultural revolution" that he said must "never be allowed to destroy our way of life or take away our freedom."
+In a July 2020 Independence Day speech at Mount Rushmore, Trump criticized the "left-wing cultural revolution" that he said must "never be allowed to destroy our way of life or take away our freedom."
 The Washington Post reported that the speech was "a harsh denunciation of the racial justice movement".
 CNN reported, "Trump once again sought to deepen racial and cultural divisions in America rather than attempting to unify a country convulsed by the twin crises of the coronavirus pandemic and a sweeping reckoning on racism in America."
 Time magazine wrote, "At the foot of Mount Rushmore and on the eve of Independence Day, President Donald Trump dug deeper into America's divisions by accusing protesters who have pushed for racial justice of engaging in a "merciless campaign to wipe out our history."

 NPRs Weekend Edition quoted Trump's words, "Our nation is witnessing a merciless campaign to wipe out our history, defame our heroes, erase our values and indoctrinate our children."
 White House correspondent Tamara Keith said, "He delivered this speech in front of Mount Rushmore, setting up this current moment in our country with people protesting racism and pushing for change as an epic battle over the soul of America.
 He used over-the-top language reminiscent of his American carnage inaugural address.
 At one point, he set up the left as having the goal of not making America better, but trying to defeat America."
 Speaking on CNN, Dianne Pinderhughes, professor of Africana Studies and Political Science at the University of Notre Dame, said "Trump's racism is not subtle at all.
 Every step he takes, every comment about human beings, murders or killings, he can't hold back.
 Even as Mississippi and other parts of the country remove Confederate symbols, he goes in the opposite direction as hard as he can."